Azure/azure-sdk-for-js/sdk/openai/ai-openai/README.md

-# OpenAI REST client library for JavaScript
+# Azure OpenAI client library for JavaScript

 The Azure OpenAI client library for JavaScript is an adaptation of OpenAI's REST APIs that provides an idiomatic interface and rich integration with the rest of the Azure SDK ecosystem.
 It can connect to Azure OpenAI resources *or* to the